-To see if the Town will vote to authorize the Select Board to convey a parcel of land containing 1.386 acres, more or less, and all improvements thereon, located at 20 Redington Street, identified as Assessor's Tax Map 2-27-0, and described in a deed recorded with the Essex South District Registry of Deeds in Book 2084, Page 334, for general municipal purposes including but not limited to hotel and associated accessory uses, and on such terms and conditions as the Select Board shall deem appropriate; and to authorize the Select Board to enter into all agreements and take any actions as necessary or convenient to accomplish the foregoing purposes, or take any action relative thereto.
+To see if the Town will vote to authorize the Select Board to convey a parcel of land containing 1.386 acres, more or less, and all improvements thereon, located at 20 Redington Street, identified as Assessor's Tax Map 2-27-0, and described in a deed recorded with the Essex South District Registry of Deeds in Book 2084, Page 334, for hotel and associated accessory uses and public parking, and on such terms and conditions as the Select Board shall deem appropriate; and to authorize the Select Board to enter into all agreements and take any actions as necessary or convenient to accomplish the foregoing purposes, or take any action relative thereto.

 Comment: The purpose of this article is to grant the Select Board the ability to seek redevelopment plans for the Hadley Elementary School prior to its closure.
 This timing is important as it will help to reduce the amount of time between closure of the school and start of any construction work on its redevelopment.
-Sponsored by the Select Board